Multi-Agent-io/inels-mqtt-wrapper/README.md

 Concrete device classes inherit from the concrete device interface implementations without any changes.
-Concrete device classes are meant to be a convenient way for a developer to find the needed implementation to work with by the name of the devices model.
+Concrete device classes are meant to be a convenient way for a developer to find the needed implementation to work with by the name of the device's model.
 It might not always be clear which interface (device type) the device implements, so using the concrete device class is recommended.

 > Later in this documentation both device interfaces and concrete devices will be referred to as "device classes" as